noetl/noetl/documentation/docs/reference/dsl/formal_specification.md

 An implementation MUST reject a playbook if:
 - step names are not unique within `workflow`
-- the `start` step is missing (convention; if your runtime uses a different entrypoint, document it)
-- a `next.step` references a non-existent step
+- a `next.arc.step` references a non-existent step
 - a `loop` block is present without both `in` and `iterator`
 - a tool `kind` is not recognized (unless extension handling is enabled)
 - `vars` exists at playbook root level
+- a step has top-level `when`
+- a task policy is not an object containing `rules`

 ---